Last Updated on

 Flash forward to the start of 2024, and there are now only two operating systems worth mentioning.

-Is it Better to Develop Android or iPhone Apps in 2024?
+Is it Better to Develop Android or iPhone Apps Today?

-Unless there’s a specific reason to build for only one platform (for example, if you’re building an internal company app and all your company’s devices are on Android), you want to capture as much of the market as possible.
+Unless there’s a specific reason to build for only one platform (like if you’re building an internal company app and all your company’s devices are on Android), you should want to capture as much of the market as possible.

 By building for Android and iOS, you have the ability to get in front of over 99% of the market.
-You don’t risk excluding potential users of your app because you felt you had to make a difficult choice and limit yourself to just one platform.
+You don’t risk excluding potential users because you felt you had to limit yourself to just one platform.

 But there’s an easier way today to launch on all the platforms you need to, without incurring massive costs.